Surfers' heroic effort to save knocked-out skydiver 1km out to sea at night on jetski

 Barely 15 minutes earlier, Morpeth had been relaxing at the end of the day with his young son on the deck of his hilltop property "marvelling" at the nine parachuters drifting down to the West Auckland coastline.

-It was about 7.30pm on Thursday, and Murawai residents were gathering in the street to watch the picturesque descent from Skydive Auckland that only happens a couple of times a summer.
+It was about 7.30pm on Thursday, and Muriwai residents were gathering in the street to watch the picturesque descent from Skydive Auckland that happens only a couple of times a summer.

-But it didn't take Morpeth long to notice something was wrong with one skydiver floating much too far out to sea to land on shore.
+But it didn't take Morpeth long to notice something was wrong, with one skydiver floating much too far out to sea to land on the shore.

 "I just knew something wasn't right because at the altitude she was, there was no way she would make it back to shore given how far off the coast she was," he said.